Mauritius: British Mauritius (1810–1968)

+In the 19th century, Mauritius imported and exported convict labour, along with other British colonies.
+These migrations were caused both by labour shortages, due to the abolition of slavery, and by unmanageably large prison populations, partially attributed to social unrest in India.
+In 1811, the East India Company briefly stopped penal transportation sentences because, due to reports from returning convicts of indulgent treatment, they were no longer a deterrent to crime.
+Transport sentences were reinstated two years later due to swelling prison populations resulting partially from growing rebellion and unrest across the realm of the East India Company.

 The British administration, which began with Sir Robert Farquhar as its first governor, oversaw rapid social and economic changes.
 However, it was tainted by the Ratsitatane episode.
 Ratsitatane, nephew of King Radama of Madagascar, was brought to Mauritius as a political prisoner.
 He managed to escape from prison and plotted a rebellion that would free the island's slaves.
 He was betrayed by his associate Laizaf and was caught by a group of militiamen and summarily executed.

 In 1832, d'Épinay launched the first Mauritian newspaper (Le Cernéen), which was not controlled by the government.
 In the same year, there was a move by the procureur-general to abolish slavery without compensation to the slave owners.
 This gave rise to discontent, and, to check an eventual rebellion, the government ordered all the inhabitants to surrender their arms.
-Furthermore, a stone fortress, Fort Adelaide, was built on a hill (now known as the Citadel hill) in the centre of Port Louis to quell any uprising.
-Slavery was gradually abolished over several years after 1833, and the planters ultimately received two million pounds sterling in compensation for the loss of their slaves, who had been imported from Africa and Madagascar during the French occupation.
+A stone fortress, Fort Adelaide, was built on a hill, now known as the Citadel hill, in the centre of Port Louis to quell any uprising.
+After 1833, slavery was gradually abolished over several years, and the planters ultimately received two million pounds sterling in compensation for the loss of their slaves, who had been imported from Africa and Madagascar during the French occupation.

 The abolition of slavery had important effects on Mauritius's society, economy and population.
 The planters brought a large number of indentured labourers from India to work in the sugar cane fields.
 Between 1834 and 1921, around half a million indentured labourers were present on the island.
 They worked on sugar estates, factories, in transport and on construction sites.
 Additionally, the British brought 8,740 Indian soldiers to the island.

 Aapravasi Ghat, in the bay at Port Louis and now a UNESCO site, was the first British colony to serve as a major reception centre for indentured servants.
 The labourers brought from India were not always fairly treated, and a Frenchman of German origin, Adolphe de Plevitz, made himself the unofficial protector of these immigrants.
 In 1871 he helped them to write a petition that was sent to Governor Gordon.
 A commission was appointed and recommended several measures that would affect the lives of Indian labourers during the next fifty years.